kirubelm1/Filter-App/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the license terms.

-Contact

-For questions, suggestions, or feedback, please open an issue on GitHub or contact [your-email@example.com].

 Acknowledgments